OptimistikSAS/OIBus/documentation/docs/guide/north-connectors/common-settings.md

 A North connector is employed to transmit data to a designated target application, extracting the data from its cache.
 Data can be delivered either as files or JSON payloads.

-To incorporate a North connector, navigate to the North page and click the '+' button.
+To add a North connector, navigate to the North page and click the '+' button.
 Choose one of the available North connector types and complete its settings.
 The form's structure varies depending on the chosen connector type, but certain principles remain consistent.